prof. Geert van Loo (PhD)

 Senior lecturer (Faculty of Sciences, UGent)

 Chronic inflammation strongly contributes to tumor initiation and progression, and many of the tumor-promoting effects of inflammation depend on the activation of NF-κB dependent genes encoding cytokines, growth factors, survival proteins and others.
 Interference with NF-κB signalling therefore represents a potential therapeutic approach.
-Through cell specific gene knockout approaches in mice, we investigate in vivo the role of specific inflammatory signaling pathways (NF-kB, autophagy, ER stress), and the involvement of important regulatory proteins, in different models of chronic inflammation and inflammation-induced cancer.
+Through cell specific gene knockout approaches in mice, we investigate in vivo the role of specific inflammatory signaling pathways (NF-kB, autophagy, inflammasome, cell death), and the involvement of important regulatory proteins, in different models of chronic inflammation and inflammation-induced cancer.

 Geert van Loo obtained a Master in Bioengineering in Chemistry in 1994, a Master in Biotechnology in 1996, and a PhD in Biotechnology in 2002 at Gent University.